cdl-geneseo/douglass-day/schedule.md

 ## Morning

+### 10 a.m. | Welcome and Opening Remarks

+### 10:10 a.m. | Introduction

-### 10:15 | Dr. Jeffrey McCune, Frederick Douglass Professor, University of Rochester
+Dr. Jeffrey McCune, Frederick Douglass Professor, University of Rochester, founding chair of the university’s Department of Black Studies.

+### 10:20 a.m. | "What to the Slave is the Fourth of July?"

-Dr. McCune will discuss and perform Frederick Douglass's July 5, 1852 oration, "What to the Slave is the Fourth of July?"
-Dr. McCune is Frederick Douglass Professor and Associate Professor of English and Black Studies at the University of Rochester, and the founding chair of the university's Department of Black Studies.
+Dr. McCune will discuss and perform Frederick Douglass’s July 5, 1852 oration, "What to the Slave is the Fourth of July?"

-### 11:00 | The Geneseo Chamber Singers
+### 11:15 a.m. | The Geneseo Chamber Singers

 Under the direction of Distinguished Teaching Professor of Music Gerry Floriano, the Geneseo Chamber Singers will perform choral music celebrating Frederick Douglass's life, vision, and legacy.

 ## Afternoon